 Booking regular maintenance massage sessions with our licensed massage therapists after completing a prescribed treatment plan is also an excellent option to sustain the benefits gained from physical therapy or chiropractic care.

 Physio logic Massage therapy is available to everyone.
 You do not have to be a patient at Physio Logic to book a sports or medical massage.
+If you want to learn more about different techniques, check out our Sports Massage blog post.

 Amy Montia, LMT